lanej/cistern/README.md

 Foo::Client.new.get_all_the_bars       # "all the bars"
 ```

-All declared requests can be listed via `Cistern::Service#requests`.
+All declared requests can be listed via `Cistern::Client#requests`.

 ```ruby
 Foo::Client.requests # => [Foo::Client::GetBars, Foo::Client::GetBar]